Drosan37/SQLServerHealthCheck/README.md

 - ED: Every databases on instance
 - IN: Instance

-If you contact me for help or suggest, you can write me at alessandrosaracino37@gmail.com
+If you contact me for help or suggest, you can write me at alexino@drosan.it